-UTC's Senior Information Security Officer has the primary responsibility to carry out the CIO's security program plan.
-The SISO:
+UTC's Chief Information Security Officer has the primary responsibility to carry out the CIO's security program plan.
+The CISO:

 - Maintains UTC's Information Security Program.

 - Incorporates industry-accepted security standards, guidelines, policy and control techniques.